vacanza/holidays/docs/holiday_categories.md

 # Holiday Categories

-The holidays library supports various categories of holidays to help classify different types of observances.
-This allows users to filter holidays based on their official status, religious significance, or cultural importance.
+The framework offers multiple holiday categories to classify different types of observances, enabling users to filter holidays by official status, religious significance, or cultural importance.

 ## Overview